-SUPPORTING INFORMATION
+SUPPORTING INFORMATION S1

-ON LINE SUPPLEMENT

 Each simulated run of the agent based model consists of 1000 persons (agents) whose sexual contacts and infection status are simulated over 5 years.
 Here we describe in detail the structure of the agent based model, input parameters, and the statistical analysis of the simulation results.